oasis-open/openc2-jadn-software/Data/OSCAL/AbstractDataModel.md

 * CBOR array: 82 1a c0a8480e 18 18 (8 bytes = array(2), unsigned(3,232,253,966), unsigned(24))

 The data format defines which lexical value is used to serialize from and parse to the same in-memory logical value.
-The logical value is unaffected by which lexical value was or will be serialized.
+The logical value is unaffected by which lexical value was or will be serialized, and the information type defines only lexical syntax, not usage constraints or semantics other than assembly/field names that may appear in lexical data.
+Framework information is linked to/from all abstract datatypes using a single namespaced path mechanism, e.g., "net:IPv4-Net/prefix_len".

 The topics shown in Figure 1 and discussed below are candidate Framework and API capabilities, subject to modification as suggested by further research.